-One of my areas of research has been the historical connection between laws, party-state politics, and everyday life in the People's Republic of China after 1949.
-My book Legal Lessons: Popularizing Laws in the People's Republic of China, 1949-1989 (Harvard University Asia Center, 2018) reconsidered the role of laws in Chinese state socialism.
-Asking not whether laws were successfully implemented but how they were communicated and to what effect, the book examined China's history of state-led mass legal education, from the early years of the People's Republic into the first decade of ‘reform and opening’ after Mao Zedong's death in 1976.
-It showed that educating the general population in laws has been a crucial, if controversial, component of Chinese Communist Party governance throughout most of the decades after 1949.
-Laws, in other words, are not marginal but central to understanding Chinese statecraft in the twentieth century.
-I continue to maintain an active interest in the history of socialist law and am working on articles that explore the material culture of laws in socialist China and the history of legal exchanges across the late socialist world.
+One of my areas of research has been the connection between laws, party-state politics, and everyday life in the People's Republic of China after 1949.
+My book Legal Lessons: Popularizing Laws in the People's Republic of China, 1949-1989 (Harvard University Asia Center, 2018) examined China's history of state-led mass legal education, from the early years of the People's Republic into the first decade of ‘reform and opening’ after Mao Zedong's death in 1976.
+Asking not whether laws were successfully implemented but how they were communicated and to what effect, the book demonstrates that educating the general population in laws has been a crucial, if controversial, component of Chinese Communist Party governance.
+Laws, in other words, are central to understanding Chinese socialist statecraft during a period often thought of as 'lawless'.